iilab/openmentoring-content/en/topics/practice-4-safe-social-networks/1-access-personal-details/1-1-intro.md

 ---
 title: Controlling access to your personal details
 ---
-Learn about controlling access to your personal details on social networking sites.
+Learn to control access to your personal details on social networking sites.